 We acknowledge that there will be occasions when members of staff will need to take documents off-site.
 This may be because the staff member is attending a meeting at a different venue or because they wish to work on the document outside of school hours.
 However staff shall continue to comply with the data protection requirements.

 If the document(s) does not contain personal data, sensitive or otherwise, the data protection principles do not apply.
-However, staff should minimize the quantity of document(s) that they remove from the school site to ensure that the school is able to access the document(s), if required.
+However, staff should minimise the quantity of document(s) that they remove from the school site to ensure that the school is able to access the document(s), if required.

-If the document(s) contains personal data the staff member shall ensure that he or she takes appropriate measures to minimize the risk of damage to the subject through loss, damage or access.
+If the document(s) contains personal data the staff member shall ensure that he or she takes appropriate measures to minimise the risk of damage to the subject through loss, damage or access.
 The member of staff shall ensure that all documents taken from the school site are kept secure at all times by:-

 Ensuring that documents are not left in an unattended vehicle at any time;